nicholasmarasco95/SafetyBackupSystem/README.md

 ### Main Settings
 In this panel user can manage "Auto Start", "Start minimized", "Lock Password" (same Client features) and "Auto Online".

+**Start**

+To make Server online the user must click on "Start" button.

 **Storage Limit**

 This feature allows to set max storage limit per user.
 When client's folder exceeds storage limit, the Server will delete oldest backup.
 When "Storage Limit" settings is changed, it's important to update Server Info HTML file (see below).